kiboschool/tk-intro-to-data/src/lessons/intro-to-ml/unsupervised-learning.md

     - K-Means clustering is not suitable for datasets with a large number of features.
 <br>

-> ➡️ Next, we'll look at `Reinforcement learning`... 🎯
+> ➡️ Next, we'll look at `Applications of ML`... 🎯